Yakumi condiments

 A Lively Mixture of Aromatic Herbs

 Food cultures around the world employ various aromatic herbs and spices to stimulate the appetite, maximize flavor and promote healthful eating.
-Japan has a long history of using yakumi, condiments, that provide a benefit to the body in some manner.
+Japan has a long history of using yakumi, condiments, to provide benefit to the body in some manner.
 Indeed, the Japanese word is written with calligraphy for “medicine” and “flavor,” suggesting yakumi possess both curative and preventative merit.

 Use yakumi to top a variety of dishes, from tōfu to stewed vegetables to cold noodles.
 It can also be folded into an omelet.
 Here’s a BASIC RECIPE to use as a point of departure for creating your own house version of YAKUMI.